CAA381/hands-on/exercises/B2/README.md

 5. Alert import should be successfull

 ![](../../images/b/b2_5_import_ok.png)

-> Note that if you see the message **Failed to import subscription**, you most probably have missed changing the name of your subscription in point 3.

 6. Navigate to the subscriptions screen and verify that this is what you see